dcwalker/git-setup/README.markdown

 add_remotes
 ===========

 Setup git remotes for collaboration.
-Set `GIT_PROJECT_PATH` to the location of the git project to add remote repositories to.
+Set `GIT_PROJECT_PATH` to the location of the specific git project to add remote repositories to.
+Not setting the `GIT_PROJECT_PATH` causes remotes to be added to all the projects in `GIT_BASE_PATH`.
 Remote data comes from the `project_remotes_input` file, check the `project_remotes_input.example` file syntax.
 Comment lines in your input file with `#`.

-The task assumes your project name is the same as the remote's project name (local version is `git-setup` so the remote version should be `git-setup`).
+The task assumes your project name (directory name) is the same as the remote's project name (ex: local version is `git-setup` so the remote version should be `git-setup`).